asehmi/streamlit-concurrency/API.md

 from streamlit_concurrency import run_in_executor
 import asyncio

+# the simplest way to use is to decoreate a function (only works for 'thread' executor)
-# both sync or async function are supported, and get transformed into async function
+# both sync or async function are supported, and both get transformed into async function
 @run_in_executor(
     cache={'ttl': 1},
     with_script_run_context=True)